frozenpandaman/splatnet2statink/README.md

     pip install requests
     pip install msgpack-python
     ```
     If you're on Windows with multiple versions of Python installed, you'll have to use `py -2 -m pip` instead.
+If the `py` command is not recognized, use `\Python27\python.exe \Python27\Scripts\pip.exe` (given you've installed Python 2.7 in the default directory).

 3. Running the script for the first time will prompt you to enter your stat.ink API key, which can be found in your [profile settings](https://stat.ink/profile).
 If you're using the app in a language other than English, you may choose choose to enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.